csepanyij/master-thesis/README.md

-# master-thesis
-Open-source software development collaboration networks
+# Collaboration networks in Open-source software development

+# Installation and usage

+# Citation
+When using this library, please consider citing the following paper: